fubishio/GreatFirewallEvasion/README.md

 # Great FireWall Evasion

-This is a personal implementation of a packet fragmentation that is designed to circumvent the "Great Firewall".
-Depends on the [Scapy](https://scapy.net/) library.
+This is a personal implementation of a packet fragmentation that is designed to circumvent the "Great Firewall" using the [Scapy](https://scapy.net/) library.

 ## Getting Started